-So far we like the Bowflex ellipticals.
+So far we like the Bowflex ellipticals, but we don't love them.
 There's a nice amount of workouts to choose from.
 You can change things up with incline capability as well as all the resistance levels.

 The console is bright and clear, and the Burn Rate console helps keep you motivated, especially if burning calories is one of your goals.
 Isn't is always though?